-How to manage your kid’s Android device with Google Family Link
+Here’s how to keep track of your child’s digital footprint with Google Family Link

 Family Link lets you limit the amount of time your kids spend on their device in two ways: By setting a Daily Limit, and by specifying your kid’s Bedtime.

-With the Bedtime feature enabled, you can schedule a window of time when your kid won’t be able to unlock his or her device.
+With the Bedtime feature enabled, you can schedule a window of time when your child won’t be able to unlock their device.
 You can selectively impose limits on weekdays (9 p.m. to 7 a.m.
 Sunday to Thursday, for example) or weekends (10 p.m. to 8 a.m.
 Friday and Saturday).
 Or, you can lift limits altogether on certain days of the week.
 It’s up to you.

 Daily limit is a little less granular.
 You can specify a daily usage limit — a set number of minutes and hours your child’s allowed to use their device each day.
 Just like Bedtime, the amount can differ day-to-day.

 If Daily Limit and Bedtime are not doing the trick, you can lock your kids’ device at any time with the Lock Devices Now option.
-They will be kicked off of their tablet or smartphone immediately, and can only gain access again when you toggle the setting off.
+They will be kicked off their tablet or smartphone immediately, and can only gain access again when you toggle the setting off.

 It works even when your kid’s device is not connected to the internet.
 A special Parent’s access code restricts the device’s features until you manually unlock them.

-See how your kid is spending time
+See how your child is spending time

-Family Link provides a convenient way to see how your kid is spending his or her digital time.
+Family Link provides a convenient way to see how your child is spending their digital time.
 You will get a weekly and monthly report showing how much time your kid spent with each app they accessed.
 A unified dashboard shows a summary of app activity over the past seven days.
-If your kid has spent more time in Candy Crush than his or her Amazon eBook library, for example, you will see that.
+If your kid has spent more time in Candy Crush than in their Amazon eBook library, for example, you will see that.

 The analytics page is also where you will be able to see the device’s physical location and fine-tune certain settings.
 The Google Chrome web browser, for example, lets you switch between three levels of access: Unfiltered, SafeSearch (where Google blocks explicit websites and more), and Restricted (where the child is only allowed to visit websites you approve).